-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Bridgeport exposed to these hazards.
 See hazard sections below and check your address for details.

 Precipitation risk in Bridgeport, CT is extreme.
 Heat risk is very high.
 Drought risk is high.
 About 32% of buildings in Bridgeport, CT are at risk of flooding, and the risk level for these buildings is high.
 About 18% of buildings in Bridgeport, CT are at risk of wildfire, and the risk level for these buildings is relatively low.